Scott L. Smith Jr.

 Scott L. Smith Jr. (born 26 May 1983) is a Catholic American author and attorney.
-Smith is the author of several books of Catholic theology and devotion including Consecration to St. Joseph for Children and Families co-authored with Fr.
-Donald Calloway, Pray the Rosary with St. John Paul II, The Catholic ManBook, and a new translation of the Preparation for Total Consecration according to Saint Louis de Montfort.
+Smith is the author of several books of Catholic theology and devotion including 33 Days to the Holy Family and Consecration to St. Joseph for Children and Families co-authored with Fr.
+Donald Calloway, Near Death Experiences, Pray the Rosary with St. John Paul II, The Catholic ManBook, and a new translation of the Preparation for Total Consecration according to Saint Louis de Montfort.
 He is the past Chairman of the Men of the Immaculata.

 Career and personal life

 Smith graduated from Edmond Memorial High School in 2001 and Texas A&M University in 2006 with a degree in chemical engineering.
 He then entered the Jesuit Novitiate in Grand Coteau, Louisiana.
-Smith received his Masters in Theology at Notre Dame Seminary in New Orleans, Louisiana, where he studied under Dr. Brant J. Pitre.
+Smith has a master's degree in theology from Notre Dame Seminary in New Orleans, Louisiana.
 He received his juris doctor from the Paul M. Hebert Law Center of Louisiana State University in 2013.

-Smith served as an Assistant Attorney General with the Office of the Louisiana Attorney General from 2015 to 2019 before entering private practice.
+Smith was an assistant attorney general with the Office of the Louisiana Attorney General from 2015 to 2019 before opening his own law practice.

-Smith lives in New Roads, Louisiana with his wife Sara Ashton LaGrone and their five children.
-He is a 13th generation resident of New Roads, Louisiana, seat of Pointe Coupee Parish.
-Smith's ancestor Jean Baptiste Pourciau immigrated to Pointe Coupee Parish in 1720 from the Diocese of Cambrai, France.
+Smith lives in New Roads, Louisiana, with his wife Sara Ashton LaGrone and their five children.